freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 This file is a `*.json` file that has the shape of an object with property keys in the shape `article0title` and `article0link`.

-Each number rapresents one of the 30 articles in the footer.
+Each number represents one of the 30 articles in the footer.
 Make sure to match the title and the link correctly.

 This is an example of how part of the `trending.json` file has to look.